 Three stores pylons were fitted under each wing, plus a stub "cheek" pylon on each side of the fuselage behind the cockpit.
 It is unclear if all three pylons on each wing were "wet" to permit carriage of external fuel tanks, but pictures of the A-7 do show it carrying external tanks on the innermost or outermost pylons.
 The usual tank had a capacity of 1,135 liters (300 US gallons).
 It is unclear if any other tanks were ever carried.
 The wing pylons all had built-in loading hoists.

 The pilot sat on a McDonnell Douglas ESCAPAC 1C2 ejection seat under a clamshell canopy that hinged open to the rear.
 The ejection seat had rams to allow ejection through the canopy in an emergency.
-The windscreen was hardened against birdstrikes and was resistant to projectile hits.
+The windscreen was hardened against birdstrikes, and was resistant to projectile hits.
 Bleed air could be blown over the windscreen to deflect rain and for de-icing.
 A midair refueling probe was mounted along the right side of the cockpit, with the probe pivoting outward for use.
 The pilot climbed into the cockpit from the left, using a built-in two-step stirrup-type pulldown ladder and two pop-open footsteps.
-It appears that clambering in or out of the cockpit in full flight gear using this scheme was tricky, with comments along the line of it being the hardest part of flying the aircraft.
+It appears that clambering in or out of the cockpit in full flight gear using this scheme was tricky, with aircrew commenting that it was the hardest part of flying the aircraft.

-Avionics kit in the A-7A included a Texas Instruments AN/APQ-11 multimode radar, the nose radome being the upper lip of the engine intake, with the radome hinging up for servicing; Doppler navigation radar; a navigation system; and a moving-map display; along with standard radios, navigation gear, and IFF.
+Avionics kit in the A-7A included a Texas Instruments AN/APQ-11 multimode radar, the nose radome being the upper lip of the engine intake, with the radome hinging up for servicing; Doppler navigation radar; a navigation system; and a moving-map display; along with standard radios and "identification friend or foe (IFF)" transponder.

 * The A-7A performed its first combat action on 4 December 1967, launched off the carrier USS RANGER to perform a strike on North Vietnam.
 The A-7As kept busy, in particular performing close-support strikes in the defense of Khe Sanh in early 1968.
 The A-7B joined the A-7A in combat in early 1969.
 At this time, Navy A-7s sported natty standard colors for the era: gull gray on top, white on bottom.BACK_TO_TOP